How is the writing of insurance contracts regulated in your jurisdiction?

 There are separate licences for different types of insurance undertaking, and different capital requirements.
 Non-life and life insurance activities cannot be carried out by the same undertaking, as an entity may only obtain a licence to perform one type of insurance activity.
 Reinsurance is also a separate licence, however, there is no separate legal basis for it, and it will rely on the licence requirements applicable for the underlying insurance activities.

-Life insurance contracts are regulated in part B of the Norwegian Insurance Act, whilst part A regulates and non-life insurance.
+Life insurance contracts are regulated in the fourth part of the Norwegian Insurance Act, whilst the third part pf the act regulates and non-life insurance.
 ICA does not apply to reinsurers.
 Reinsurance contracts are generally considered to be regular commercial contracts subject to the general principles of Norwegian contract law and other legislation, depending on the issue at hand.

 Are insurance brokers and other types of market intermediary subject to regulation?